How Hard is Safe Bribery?

 \begin{proof} Let $(\CC,\PP,c,\succ_B,\QQ)$ be an instance of \SBIS for any anonymous and efficient voting rule.
 We know that the number of bribed voters ($n_b$) is at most the total number of shifts ($t$).
 Also the maximum possible shift for any voter is at most $t-n_b+1$.
 By enumerating over all possible shift actions (including partial), we need to check $\OO(t^t)$ possible shift actions and for each shift action winner determination is $n^{\OO(1)}$.
 So, this problem is fixed parameter tractable with complexity $\OO(t^t)$poly$(m, n)$. \end{proof}

 We next see that for Copeland, Borda and maximin, \SSB is in \XP when parameterized by the number of shifts.
-But for Copeland, we have an added result in \Cref{Coro 2}, that it is \WOH with number of shifts as the parameter. \begin{theorem} For all anonymous and efficient voting rules, \SSB parameterized by the number of shifts is in \XP. \end{theorem}
+But for Copeland, we have an added result in \Cref{Coro 2}, that it is \WOH with number of shifts as the parameter.
+Do note that the methods in \cite{xia2014fixed} cannot be used to get FPT results for \SSB because it is a harder version of the generalized bribery problem. \begin{theorem} For all anonymous and efficient voting rules, \SSB parameterized by the number of shifts is in \XP. \end{theorem}

 \begin{proof} Let $(\CC, \PP, c, \succ_B, \Pi, b)$ be an instance of \SSB for any anonymous and efficient voting rule.
 The maximum possible shift for any of the $n$ voters is at most $t$ and at least $0$.
 Since the total number of possible bribed profiles are $\binom{n+t-1}{t}$ which is $\OO((n+t)^t)$, we can check for each such bribed profile whether it is successful, safe and lies within the budget, all of which are fixed-parameter tractable problems (with respect to the number of shifts). \end{proof}